sparkflows/sparkflows-docs/docs/installation/installation/python-install-windows.rst

 Enable PySpark Engine in Fire Insights
 --------------------------------------

-Login to Fire Insights application and go to Configuration inside module and verify that ``module.workflowTypes`` is ``both``, by default it will be both.
+Login to Fire Insights application and go to Configuration inside module and verify that 'module.workflowTypes' is 'both', by default it will be both.
 Now you can start using PySpark engine in Fire Insights.

 .. figure:: ../../_assets/installation/pyspark_configurations.PNG
    :alt: Installations